Courtney Vandersloot: WNBA

 In the 2019 season, Vandersloot continued to exceed assists records.
 She broke her own league record with 9.1 assists per game.
 She was selected to the 2019 WNBA All-Star Game, making it her second All-Star appearance.
 Her season performance would help the Sky return to the playoffs with a 20–14 record, earning the number 5 seed.
 In the first-round elimination game, the Sky defeated the Phoenix Mercury 105–76 to advance.
 In the second-round elimination game, the Sky were defeated by the Las Vegas Aces 93–92 after a late game desperation half-court shot by Dearica Hamby.

 In the 2020 season, the season was shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 Vandersloot would average a career-high in scoring and once again set a new record for assists per game with 10, while playing and starting all 22 games.
 The Sky finished as the number 6 seed with a 12–10 record, but were eliminated by the Connecticut Sun in the first round elimination game.

 In the 2021 season, Vandersloot started all 32 games for the Sky and once again led the league with 8.6 assists per game.
 The Sky finished the season as the sixth seed with a 16–16 record, but went on to a successful run in the playoffs, winning two single-elimination games and a semifinals series against the first-seeded Connecticut Sun to reach the Finals for the first time since 2014.
 In the 2021 WNBA Finals, Vandersloot recorded 12.5 assists and 11.5 points per game, as the Sky defeated the Phoenix Mercury in four games to win their first championship.
 Across the 10 games in the 2021 postseason, she recorded 10.2 assists and 13 points per game.

 After the 2022 season, Vandersloot became a free agent and signed with the New York Liberty in February 2023.

+The New York Liberty placed second in the WNBA to the Las Vegas Aces in 2023.
+In 2024, the Liberty won the WNBA Championship over the Minnesota Lynx.
+Courtney dedicated the season to her mother, Jan Vandersloot, who died in mid-summer 2024.

+In 2025, Vandersloot returned to the Sky.
+On June 8, 2025, it was announced that Vandersloot had sustained a right anterior cruciate ligament (ACL) tear during the June 7 game against the Indiana Fever, would undergo surgery, and would miss the rest of the 2025 season.